 The objective of this program is to prepare a Board eligible orthopaedic surgeon for a career in upper extremity surgery.
-Training is provided in all aspect of hand surgery including trauma, arthritis, congenital, tumor, and post-traumatic reconstruction.
-In addition, experience in microsurgical reconstruction, including free-tissue transfers and replantation, brachial plexus surgery, and reconstructive shoulder surgery are also provided.
-This program offers extensive patient exposure, operative experience and research time.
+Training is provided in all aspect of hand surgery, including trauma, arthritis, congenital, tumor, and post-traumatic reconstruction.
+In addition, experience in microsurgical reconstruction, including free-tissue transfers and replantation, brachial plexus surgery, and reconstructive shoulder surgery, are also provided.
+This program offers extensive patient exposure, operative experience, and research time.
 The Department has a full-time research laboratory with adequate resources for participation in and production of research of quality for national presentations and publications.
-There is a fully equipped independent microsurgery laboratory for use of the Hand Surgery Service within the Department laboratories.
+There is a fully equipped independent microsurgery laboratory for the use of the Hand Surgery Service within the Department laboratories.
 In addition, each fellow will spend one week in a microsurgery course with independent training.
 The hand fellow is hired at the PGY6 level.
-When on call, he/she will be considered the senior person responsible for hand injuries; however there will always be senior staff backup available.
+When on call, he/she will be considered the senior person responsible for hand injuries; however, senior staff backup will always be available.
 Elective surgery will be equally divided between the chief resident and fellow, however, when deemed educationally appropriate, advanced cases may be preferentially assigned to the fellow at the discretion of the service chief.

 Christopher O. Bayne, M.D.

 Chief of Orthopaedic Surgery, Shriners Hospitals for Children — Northern California

 Other residents provide additional service for on-call, clinic and operative coverage when needed.
 Residents rotate on 3-month blocks.
 Clinical and surgical experience is always supervised with gradual responsibility offered to the fellow and chief resident.
 The fellow and chief resident are required in turn to teach and supervise one junior resident, although junior residents have access to and frequent contacts with attending staff.

 - To become competent in all aspects of caring for upper extremity